mathmpr/tic-tac-toe/README.md

 # Tic-Tac-Toe
 Inspired by my brother [@Nicholasprd](https://github.com/Nicholasprd) that made a tic-tac-toe project as college homework, I want to back to my college times and do this challenge again.

-My first time doing this challenge, I was used too many `if` and `else` for each possible tricks and condition for `"IA"`.
+My first time doing this challenge, I was used too many `if` and `else` for each possible trick and condition for `"IA"`.
 In 2012 my homework was make a Tic-Tac-Toe for human vs human and human vs `"IA"`.

 ## Tricks